google/error-prone/docs/bugpattern/SelfAlwaysReturnsThis.md

 ## Casting

-If an unchecked cast is required, use a single-statement cast, with the suppression on the method (rather than the statement).
-For example
+If an unchecked cast is required, prefer a single-statement cast, with the suppression on the method (rather than the statement).
+For example:

 ```java
   @SuppressWarnings("unchecked")